GoogleCloudPlatform/php-docs-samples/appengine/php72/symfony-framework/README.md

                 uri_prefix: '/your-upload-directory'
                 # this is how you specify the correct Gaufrette filesystem
                 upload_destination: image_filesystem
-                # the name is not mandatory this one generates a unique ID instead of using your file name
+                # the namer is not mandatory, this one generates a unique ID instead of using your file name
                 namer: Vich\UploaderBundle\Naming\UniqidNamer
 ```